Square-1 (puzzle): Solutions

 A good number of solutions for this puzzle exist on the Internet.
 Some solutions employ the classical layer-by-layer method, while other approaches include putting the corner pieces in place first, then the edge pieces, or vice versa.
 Some solutions are a combination of these approaches.
 Although these solutions use different approaches, most of them try to restore the cube shape of the puzzle first, regardless of the placement of the pieces and the parity of the middle layer, and then proceed to put the pieces in their correct places while preserving the cube shape.
 The shape is often restored first because it allows for the greatest range of possible moves at any one time – other shapes have fewer moves available.

 The majority of solutions provide a large set of algorithms.
 These are sequences of turns and twists that will rearrange a small number of pieces while leaving the rest of the puzzle untouched.
 Examples include swapping two pieces, cycling through three pieces, etc. Larger scale algorithms are also possible, such as interchanging the top and bottom layers.
 Through the systematic use of these algorithms, the puzzle is gradually solved.

-Like solutions of the Rubik's Cube, the solutions of Square-1 depend on the use of algorithms discovered either by trial and error, or by using computer searches.
+Like solutions of the Rubik's Cube, the solutions of Square-1 depend on the use of algorithms discovered either by trial and error or by using computer searches.
 However, while solutions of the Rubik's Cube rely on these algorithms more towards the end, they are heavily used throughout the course of solving the Square-1.
 This is because the uniform shape of the pieces in the Rubik's Cube allows one to focus on positioning a small subset of pieces while disregarding the rest, at least at the beginning of a solution.
 However, with the Square-1, the free intermixing of corner and edge pieces can sometimes cause a certain desired operation to be physically blocked; so one must take all pieces into account right from the beginning.
 Some solutions of the Square-1 rely solely on the use of algorithms.

 Number of positions

 If different rotations of a given permutation are counted only once while reflections are counted individually, there are 170 × 2 × 8! × 8! = 552,738,816,000 positions.

-If both rotations and reflections are counted once only, the number of positions reduces to 15! ÷ 3 = 435,891,456,000.
+If both rotations and reflections are counted only once, the number of positions reduces to 15! ÷ 3 = 435,891,456,000.
 Also, it always can be solved in a maximum of 13 twists.

 If instead we wish to count only all those positions where there are no corner pieces in the way of twisting the halves, there are 3678·2·8!·8! = 11,958,666,854,400 twistable positions, and always can be solved in a maximum of 31 face turns.